 Uber: Blind and Visually Impaired Riders

-Blind and visually impaired people face a substantial transportation challenge.
+Blind and visually impaired (BVI) people face a substantial transportation challenge.
 Ridesharing services like Uber are potentially transformative solutions, but Uber’s services don’t work very well for people with visual impairments.
 In addition, companies like Uber possess very little knowledge of the experiences of BVI users.
 My goal in this research was to develop foundational knowledge that Uber could use over time to develop small and large solutions for BVI riders.

 I used traditional User Experience research methods, such as interviews and ride alongs in Ubers, public transportation, and paratransit.
 I conducted a broad statistical survey of Uber’s rides database in order to scope the problem.
 I also developed a co-creation method for making sound recordings of participants’ worlds, in order to understand how sound can be used as part of a transportation design.

 I created a prioritized set of recommendations to serve as the roadmap for future improvements to the blind and visually impaired user’s experience of Ubers app and services.
 These included easy fixes to items that were badly coded for screen readers, suggestions about how to provide necessary information to blind riders, and research topics about the discriminatory practices of drivers.
 Uber is in the process of implementing these recommendations.